ttulka/ddd-example-ecommerce/README.md

 ### Assembling

+While a physically monolithic deployment is okay for most cases, a logically monolithic design, where everything is coupled with everything, is evil.

 To show that the Monolith architectural pattern is not equal to the Big Ball Of Mud, a modular monolithic architecture was chosen as the start point.

 The services can be further cut into separate modules (eg. Maven artifacts) by feature: